-Internal Third-Party Requestors may use electronic or manual means to request the Subscribers' escrowed keys.
+Third-Party Requestors may use electronic or manual means to request the Subscribers' escrowed keys.
 The Requestor must submit the request to the KRA or KRO.
-If the request is made electronically, the Requestor must digitally sign the request using an authentication or signature certificate with an assurance level equal to or greater than that of the escrowed key.
-Manual requests must be made in person, and must include proper identity verification by the KRA in accordance with Section 3.2.3.1.
+If the request is made electronically, the Requestor must digitally sign the request using a trusted authentication or signature certificate, as determined by the recovering organization, with an assurance level equal to or greater than that of the escrowed key.
+Manual requests must include proper identity verification by the KRA in accordance with Section 3.2.3.1.